 Imagine you have a million followers, and no matter how careful you are, no matter how you proceed, no matter what you do, no matter what you say, just based on the sheer chance that you are (virtually) in the same room when someone is having a terrible moment or just based on other people's mercurial natures and human failings (possibly including your own), something like what I described above will happen, on average, a hundred or so times a day.

 You're too this for some people.
 You're too that for other people.
 Too liberal.
 Too leftist.
 Too capitalist.
 Too communist.
 Too conservative.
 Too moderate.
 Too gentle.
 Too harsh.
 Too antifa.
 Too bootlicker.
 Too prescriptive.
 Too descriptive.
 Too nuanced.
 Too activist.
 Too academic.
 Too anti-academia.
 Too much like the conversation they just had with someone they aren't in a position to argue with.
 Too political.
 Too apathetic.
 Too basic and 101 with concepts.
 Too esoteric and not educational enough of the fundamentals.
+Too much like someone who just made them feel bad that they couldn't give what for.
 Too long in banning people who needed it to keep the space safe and clear of their bullshit.
 Too short in banning someone instead of trying to reach them.

 They will demand you engage them even though they're not making sense or they clearly read something wrong or they are enraged about something THEY'RE bringing to the table.
 They will read something you never said into something you posted.
 They will fill in the blanks when tongues are in cheeks with the worst possible interpretation.
 Jokes lacking pages of nuance go awry not because most people don't get what you're saying (or not saying) but because one person needs to get in an aggressive "Well, actually..."
 They are projecting a personality onto you that isn't really you.
 They're just having a bad day and you're there.
 They are a ticking time bomb of fury who forgot their squeezy ball and taking it out on you because that's better than yelling at the kids.
 They just spent two hours dealing with shitty, not-nuanced versions of the same argument and they can't really "hear" your disclaimers and exceptions.
 They just walked out of a meeting where their hours were just cranked up to 65 a week and they're never going to have weekend to themselves or free time again, and see a "You should be writing" meme, take it personally, and go off.
 They have read ten articles already this morning, see one of your posts, slide past the nuance, maybe don't even make it all the way to the bullet points, and go on a tear about the title.

 How many of that million skipped lunch?
 Didn’t get a good night’s sleep?
 (Both?)
 Just had a fight?
 Are not managing their mental illness?
+Are in an activated hypothalamic state?
 Are bringing their unresolved trauma to your issue?
 Are just “edgy assholes”?
-Have a hypersensitivity to one TYPE of oppression and have determined that calling out everything they see, no matter how slight, is the way they make a difference.
+Have a hypersensitivity to one TYPE of oppression and have determined that calling out everything they see, no matter how slight, is the way they make a difference?
 Are under the influence?
 Are distracted?
 Are rolling the shit downhill?
 Just don't like you, never really have, and want you to misstep?
 Are abusive and have simply learned a way to justify ignoring boundaries in their online interactions that isn't typically CLOCKED as "abusive."

 And if you reply with anything other than obsequious contrition, most will see it as escalation.
 If you point out they misread something....
 If you suggest they don't seem to be getting you....
 If you simply disagree....
 If you agree but offer nuance....
 You're off to the races.